anhkhoa45/cicd_tutorial/3_Kubernetes/lec_3/tasks.md

-1. Create a mysql service inside the cluster
+1. Use configmap and secrets to config DB for rails app

-2. Use configmap and secrets to config rails app
+2. Setup probe for rails app